XavierChanth/XavierChanth/README.md

 ### My name is Xavier Chanthavong, and I'm ...

->🧡 A software developer at The @ Company.
+>🧡 A developer advocate at The @ Company.
-💻 A freelance I/T consultant.
-📚 Studying Computer Science at Ontario Tech University.
+💻 Studying Computer Science at Ontario Tech University.
 😎 President of the Computer Science Club at Ontario Tech University.

 ## 📈 Github Stats